Isaiah Osbourne: Walsall

 On 3 September 2015 Osbourne signed a one-year contract with Walsall after impressing them at a trial over the summer.

 Shortly after joining the club, he was presented by Walsall's supporters prior to the kick off match against Bury on 5 September 2015.
 However, Osbourne made no appearances for the club throughout the 2015–16 season, due to being plagued with injuries.
 By March, Osbourne was making progress on his recovery from his knee injury.
 But Osbourne returned to the first team from injury, appearing twice as an unused substitute.
 Following this, he was invited back to attend Walsall's pre-season training, in order to be assessed.
-Osborne was featured in the club's pre–season friendly matches and impressed manager Jon Whitney.
+Osbourne was featured in the club's pre–season friendly matches and impressed manager Jon Whitney.
 As a result, he signed a one–year contract extension with Walsall.

 Almost a year after signing for the club, Osbourne finally made his debut for Walsall, starting the whole game, in a 3–1 win against AFC Wimbledon in the opening game of the 2016–17 season.
 However, he soon found himself in and out of the starting line–up, due to injuries, suspensions and competitions in the midfield position.
 But his performance soon saw him become the club's fan favourite, due to his impressive performance.
 Osbourne scored his first goal for Walsall, in a 1–1 draw against Bradford City on 17 December 2016.
 He then regained his first team place, playing in the midfield position for the rest of the 2016–17 season.
 His performance led manager Whitney calling him "a Championship player".
 At the end of the 2016–17 season, Osbourne went on to make thirty–two appearances.
 Following this, he was released by the club upon expiry of his contract.